 The start area will be in the vicinity of the Ski Hut on the UAF West Ridge, which is located directly west of the Geophysical Institute on the University of Alaska, Fairbanks, campus.
 The address is at 903 Koyukuk Drive, University of Alaska, Fairbanks, AK 99775-7320.
 See the map below, which you can use to get directions from your location.

 Parking is free at UAF on weekends (and on weekdays after 5 P.M.).
-So feel free to park in the lot either in front of or behind the Geophysical Institute, which is within sight of the Ski Hut.
+So feel free to park in the lot either in front of or behind the Geophysical Institute, both of which are within sight of the Ski Hut.

 Course Maps and Elevation

 Here are maps of the main loop (click on a map to see a larger version).
 It measures with a GPS at just about 6 miles.
 That’s the distance we’ll use on race day to calculate results.

 The elevation is rolling, with a gain and loss of about 440 feet for each loop.
 The lowest elevation is about 500 feet above sea level.
 Over the course of the day, this adds up to some respectable elevation, but there are no long, steep hills or killer climbs or descents.
 We want this to be a fun, approachable running event!
 You can even walk it, if you wish.

 For most of the day, you’ll be running the 6-mile loop.
 But during the last two hours, you can do as many laps as you can on a shorter, 0.49 mile loop, shown in the maps below (we’ll use 1/2 mile to calculate the results).
 This way you can maximize your mileage if you don’t have enough time left to do another 6-mile loop.
 Only full loops count toward your total, so there is a bit of strategy involved!

 The small loop is also rolling, with a bit steeper hills than the average of the large loop, with a total gain and loss of about 40 feet.